How to Deal with Rude Customers: 7 Best-Working Strategies

 Our customer success managers at HelpCrunch usually follow the H.E.A.R.D technique.
 This is an acronym for what we’ve discussed today, which means:

-H- Heard – Listen to what mean customers say and try to actually hear them without interruption.
+H- Heard – Listen to what people say and try actually to hear them without interruption.

-E-Empathize – Once again, empathy is a sure-fire way to resolving even the most complicated issue.
+E-Empathize – Once again, empathy is a surefire way to resolve even the most complicated issue.

 A-Apologize – As long as your words are sincere, everything makes sense.
 Otherwise, you risk losing your client.

 R-Resolve – Speed is your best friend.
-Be quick in handling rude clients and the luck will smile at you (I meant those clients).
+Be quick in handling rude clients, and luck will smile at you (I meant those clients).

 Bonus: 5 best responses to rude customers

-We can’t let you go without a special selection of witty model phrases that can help you deal with rude customers.
-Look them through, personalize them the way you like, and infuse them into your conversations.
+We can’t let you go without a special selection of witty model phrases that can help you deal with rude clients.
+Look them through, personalize them how you like, and infuse them into your conversations.
 You’ll see, assisting those clients won’t be torture:

 – I want to speak to your manager NOW! 🤬